dmbarbour/wikilon/docs/ApplicationModel.md

 ## Monadic Processes

 Monadic computations match several desiderata.
 Especially the [Free and Freer (operational) monads](http://okmij.org/ftp/Computation/free-monad.html), i.e. modeling all monads with an extensible, interpreted "effects" type.
-Of course, this still leaves a big question regarding which effects to model.
+Of course, this still leaves a big question regarding *which* effects to model.
+For example, we could support sockets for network access, or limit ourselves to servicing and sending HTTP requests, or focus on distributed queues.

-Concurrency and distribution without first-class channels requires careful consideration.
-Using a free monad representation, it is feasible to introduce concurrency extension like `fork-join : m a → m b → m (a * b)` that expose both component requests.
-For remote computations, we could feasibly introduce support for ad-hoc remote requests, e.g. `remote : Location → R a → m a`.
-But it's unclear how to effectively use *internal* distribution.

-The [Do Be Do Be Do](https://arxiv.org/pdf/1611.09259.pdf) paper for the Frank language describes n-ary operators that can process multiple computations simultaneously.
-This might offer a path towards distributed and concurrent monadic computations, but the model is not clear to me yet.
+Concurrency and distribution are awkward with a monadic API.
+Especially so upon rejection of object identity: we cannot "allocate" variables or channels.
+It is feasible to support tree-structured fork-join concurrency, such as `fork-join :: m a → m b → m (a * b)`.
+But this doesn't model communication between process components, which is necessary for efficient or distributed concurrency.

-Nonetheless, monadic processes are a *proven* model for effects with functional programming.
+Nonetheless, monadic processes are a *proven* model for effects in context of functional programming.
 It should be worth investing in as a means to quickly get started, implementing user-programmable tasks on Awelon web servers.
-Distribution isn't essential for many problems, and use of distributed resources is still feasible via accelerated models internally (e.g. accelerated subset of OpenCL).
+For many use cases, concurrency and distribution are not essential.
+And we could still leverage distributed resources using accelerated functions with cloud computing internally (e.g. for large matrix operations).

 ## Kahn Process Networks